254In61/k8s-deb-query-app/ACCESS-MYSQL.md

 - End goal is for the mysql pod to be accessed by other pods which need to querry the DB.
 - In the countries project, a Python application server will be middle-man , handling client's HTTPS requests and doing the mysql querry.

+# Access mysql instance to build the db tables, user etc

 - In this initial set-up, we access the pod from within the worker node to do the basic DB build tasks.

-# Access the mydb instance to build the db tables, user etc
-1. List pods
+1. List service which tells you the IP address

- $ kubectl get pod
+  $ kubectl get svc -n countries
-   NAME                     READY   STATUS    RESTARTS      AGE mysql-85d5bb8d57-9ng7v   1/1     Running   0             47m
-   nginx-7854ff8877-jdqjv   1/1     Running   1 (11h ago)   27h
+NAME        TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)    AGE mysql-svc   ClusterIP   10.152.183.39   <none>        3306/TCP   47m

 2. Get a shell for the pod by executing the following command from the worker node(the-eagle)